agrunfeld/solr-pubmed/README.md

 [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) is recommended for managing your python development environments.

+If you haven't set up a virtualenv environment already you can run:

+    cd solr-pubmed/entrez-scripts
+    virtualenv .
+    source bin/activate

 To ensure you have the neccesary python packages needed to run the scripts, run the following:

-    cd solr-pubmed/entrez-scripts
     pip install -r requirements.txt

 Indexing the sample records